The Sandals

-The Sandals, also known as The Sandells, were an early, influential surf rock band formed in 1962.
+The Sandals, also known as The Sandells, were an early, influential surf music band formed in 1962.
 They are most famous for scoring the surfing documentary The Endless Summer.

 History

 The Sandals began in 1962, when Danny Brawner, a drummer, joined a high-school group called The Twangs, headed up by the brothers Gaston and Walter Georis.
 The Twangs were a group heavily influenced by The Ventures.
 At this point, the core of The Sandals was formed: Brawner on drums, Gaston on keyboards, Walter on rhythm guitar, John Blakeley on lead guitar with his brother, David, on bass.
 David was replaced by John Gibson early on.
 The band changed their name to The Shadows, and eventually settled on The Sandells, a portmanteau of "Sand" and "ells", a popular ending for groups at the time.
 They released their first album, Scrambler!, in early 1964.
 They partnered with World Pacific Records for the release, which allowed them to come in contact with Bruce Brown, who was then just beginning editing work on his next documentary project, The Endless Summer.

 Brawner and the Georis brothers met with Brown in Long Beach at a surf fair, hoping to sell him one of the Sandals songs for use on Brown's new film.
 Brown, however, was so impressed by their music that he agreed to use a number of their songs in the film.
 It was agreed that all film profit would go to Brown, and all soundtrack profit to go to The Sandells.
 The group used the studio time that working on the film gave them to release a number of LPs and Singles during this period.
 Jim King worked with the group at this time, producing a number of songs, including "Always" and "All Over Again", both of which received limited national radio airplay.
 The group also slightly modified their name during this time, to the surf-inspired "The Sandals".
 For a time, the group toured with the film, providing live backing for the live narration by Bruce Brown.